Selling With Bid for Wine

 Why am I asked to pay the minimum selling fee upfront for items listed with reserves?

 We strive to ensure that listings on the Bid for Wine Marketplace are realistically priced and of a value threshold quality.
-The upfront fee on reserve lots and minimum selling fee on all items discourages listings that are overpriced or comprising items of very low value.
+The upfront fee on reserve lots and minimum selling fee on all items discourages listings that are overpriced.

 How can I get the wine I've sold delivered?